Projects

 - Settings tab: Title, icon, color, visibility, manager, members

-- Info tab: Start date, target date, description
+- Details tab: Start date, target date, description

 - Changes save automatically on blur or selection